wbharding/wbharding/README.md

 You can set up your own Chart Glimpse -- [free forever](https://www.gitclear.com/pricing) -- over at [GitClear](https://www.gitclear.com).

-As of January 18 I'm still evaluating how often Github refreshes these images.
-On the GitClear side, the image content will change every hour.
-Need to ensure Github respects the cache interval, hopefully [without tricks](https://stackoverflow.com/questions/26898052/how-to-force-image-cache-update-in-readme-rst-on-github).

 The quantity being graphed by these charts is Line Impact -- see [docs](https://www.gitclear.com/line_impact_factors) or [two-minute Line Impact explainer](https://www.youtube.com/watch?v=uW4n3AfEdhI&t=95s).

 Are you a dev that wants these?
 [Sign up for free](https://www.gitclear.com/pricing).
 We don't charge for dev/hobbyist plans + [comparatively cheap for commercial use](https://www.gitclear.com/developer_analytics_pricing_comparison).
 [Here is how you designate a commit or issue to be published to the graph](https://www.gitclear.com/help/publish_work_via_chart_glimpse).

-### Jan 20 Update

-I've set an ephemeral cache control for the redirect image, and a `no-cache` cache control header for the image content itself.
-I can see that all three images are now marked as having the `no-cache` header on Github, so I am cautiously optimistic these will continue to update automatically w/o teats to pull nor hay to pitch. 🤞

 ### Jan 25 Update